facebookresearch/barlowtwins/README.md

 In order to match the code that was used to develop Barlow Twins, we include an additional parameter, `--scale-loss`, that multiplies the loss by a constant factor.
 We are working on a version that will not require this parameter.

+### Community updates

+To use multiple nodes without SLURM, see suggestion by Shoaib: https://github.com/facebookresearch/barlowtwins/issues/13#issuecomment-813126587

+*Let us know the cool stuff you were able to do with Barlow Twins so that we can advertise it here*

 ### License

 This project is under the CC-BY-NC 4.0 license.
 See [LICENSE](LICENSE) for details.